nxp-imx/oem-prov-app/Documentation/user_guide.md

 ```
 > **Note:** This command must be used exclusively.
 Combining it with other options is not permitted to prevent conflicts between command-line arguments and configuration file settings.

+> **Note:** Forwarding the device lifecycle to __closed__ state can only be performed if the SRKH was provisioned during a previous boot cycle and no AHAB events were reported during boot image authentication.
 ### Retrieve the device UUID
 To retrieve the device UUID, which can be useful during development, run the following command:
 ```sh